 Exclusive: Group of nations urge U.N.
-Security Council to take action to ensure access for Syrian aid
+Security Council to act to ensure access for Syrian aid

 “The trend has worsened significantly in recent months,” the signatories said, adding that since April only two U.N.-supported convoys had been able to access territory besieged by forces loyal to Assad.

-Nobody at the Syrian mission in Geneva responded to phone calls and an emailed request for comment.
+Nobody at the Syrian mission in Geneva responded to phone calls and an emailed request for comment on the letter, an apparent expression of frustration at the U.N. process of trying to get aid into Syria.

+But a Russian diplomat said the letter was uncalled for and unexpected, and that the issue should have been raised discreetly via the office of the U.N. envoy to Syria.

+“We consider this as a provocative move that will not help the humanitarian situation in Syria,” the diplomat said.
+“The situation is not a happy one but it’s not as dire as some countries want to portray it.”

 Although the violence in Syria has fallen off since Russia, Iran and Turkey launched a plan for de-escalation zones in May, the lessening in fighting has not translated into more aid deliveries.

-The United Nations says 540,000 people in 11 locations are still besieged, mostly by Assad's forces, while 4 million Syrians are hard to reach with aid.
+The United Nations says 540,000 people in 11 locations are still besieged, mostly by Assad’s forces, while 4 million Syrians are hard to reach with aid.
+Only six “hard-to-reach” areas had received aid since April.

+“Although these represent important deliveries for the hundreds of thousands who received critical aid, it falls far short of what the U.N. has requested and is capable of and ready to deliver,” Laerke said.

-Forces loyal to Assad have taken over several besieged zones this year after the occupants have suffered chronic food shortages for months.
+Forces loyal to Assad have taken over several besieged zones this year after cutting off their food supplies for months.

 Many people trapped in such sieges have been evicted, often going to the northwestern province of Idlib, which this week fell under the control of Hayat Tahrir al Sham, a jihadist alliance led by al Qaeda’s former Syrian branch.